junxit/us-congress-bills-112/metadata.md

 - 2011-07-14 — Introduced in House
 - 2011-07-14 — Referred to the Committee on Financial Services, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-07-14 — Referred to the Committee on Financial Services, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-07-19 — Referred to the Subcommittee on Domestic Monetary Policy and Technology.
+- 2011-07-20 — Committee Consideration and Mark-up Session Held.
+- 2011-07-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-10-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-10-25 — Considered under suspension of the rules. (consideration: CR H7030-7034)
+- 2011-10-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2527.
+- 2011-10-25 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
+- 2011-10-26 — Considered as unfinished business. (consideration: CR H7113-7114)
+- 2011-10-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 812). (text: CR 10/25/2011 H7030-7031)
+- 2011-10-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 812).(text: CR 10/25/2011 H7030-7031)